Lucas-ZhipengLiu/Reinforcement-Learning/README.md

 ## My task

 It is basically a balance task for a 2-wheels robot.
 However, the robot not only need to keep balance, but also need to come down slope and climb slope.
+The simulation is based on pybullet.
 You can watch the video here.

 ![alt text](https://github.com/Lucas-ZhipengLiu/Reinforcement-Learning/blob/readme-edits/result%20images/9.gif)